lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 - data fetches on event triggers, with any number of components
 - any combination of the two

-1. 2 components fetching same API on load and on every click
+1. multiple components fetching same API on load and on every click

     ![](res/6a.png)